 The same could also be said for crypto investing.
 Gen Zs are more fearless than their predecessors and make increasingly bold and risky decisions with their money.
 With cryptocurrency, there is an opportunity to earn substantial amounts of money and having your life turned around overnight is deemed to be worth the risk.
 Some people see it as a shortcut or a “get rich quick scheme”, so naturally tend to skip steps, not do enough research and risk losing as much as their life savings on what is essentially a gamble.

-We work with many legitimate crypto companies but there are a fair share of scam companies out there.
+We work with many legitimate crypto companies but there is a fair share of scam companies out there.
 Make sure you do your research before investing.

 There is a significant increase in the cost of living, and consumer prices, as measured by the Consumer Prices Index (CPI), are 10.1% higher in July 2022 than a year before.
 More money is being printed, reducing the value of certain currencies like the dollar and the euro.
 However, there is a market cap on all coins in the crypto space.
 We market cap to not only measure price but to also complete a story and compare value across cryptocurrencies.